DevCia/Drag-drop-file-upload-jquery-ajax/README.md

-# Drag-drop-file-upload-jquery-ajax
- Drag and drop file uploads with jQuery and AJAX
+# Drag and drop file uploads with jQuery and AJAX

 ### jQuery